 Staff members who have a desktop computer can request a laptop the next time we refresh your computer.

-You can also inquire at the library to checkout a laptop.
+You can also inquire at Mulva Library to check out a laptop.

 We've seen situations where a construction crew cuts a fiber line in the community, taking out our internet access in the process.
 There are also situations where there may be a network problem in a particular building or area of campus.
 When there are interruptions to our network, your ability to work just depends on the specific issue and how well you've prepared ahead of time.